jameslnewell/tradie-v4/packages/tradie/README.md

 Templates tell `tradie` how to build, serve and test your app.
 They contain configuration for Webpack and Jest.

-Choose from one of the existing templates below, or feel to [build your own](https://github.com/jameslnewell/tradie-v4/blob/master/packages/tradie/docs/templates.md).
+Choose from one of the existing templates below or [build your own](https://github.com/jameslnewell/tradie-v4/blob/master/packages/tradie/docs/templates.md).

 - [tradie-template-react-static-site](https://www.npmjs.com/package/tradie-template-react-static-site)
 - [tradie-template-react-app](https://www.npmjs.com/package/tradie-template-react-app)